aiven/aiven-docs/docs/products/dragonfly/concepts/ha-dragonfly.md

 replacement node.
 The new node then restores its state from the latest available backup and resumes serving customers.

-Since there was just a single node providing the service, the service will be unavailable for the duration of the restore operation.
+The service is unavailable for the duration of the restore operation.
 All the write operations made since the last backup are lost.